breatheco-de/content/src/content/lesson/react-hooks-explained.md

 import "./styles.css";

 const Counter = () => {
-  //initilize a count variable at 0, the setCount function
+  // initilize a count variable at 0, the setCount function
   // will be used to re-set the "count" value. const [count, setCount] = useState(0);
   return (